Skip to main content

 Verdict

 Kappo Sono climbed from a recommended listing to #110 on Opinionated About Dining's Leading Restaurants in North America (2025), up from #166 in 2024.
-That upward trajectory is the clearest signal available: this is a kitchen improving at pace, and the window to book before it becomes genuinely difficult to secure is now.
+That upward trajectory is the clearest signal available: this is a kitchen improving at pace, the window to book before it becomes genuinely difficult to secure is now.
 At $$$ per head for dinner, it prices below the city's $$$$ Japanese heavyweights while delivering a kappo format that rewards guests who want something more interactive and personal than a standard omakase counter.
-If a high-effort Japanese dining experience is what you're planning for a special occasion, Kappo Sono belongs at the leading of your shortlist.
+If a high-effort Japanese dining experience is what you're planning for a special occasion, Kappo Sono belongs at the top of your shortlist.

 The Restaurant